 Ralph Lewis, MD, is a psychiatrist at Sunnybrook Health Sciences Centre in Toronto, Canada; an Associate Professor in the Department of Psychiatry at the University of Toronto; and a psycho-oncology consultant at the Odette Cancer Centre in Toronto.
-He works primarily as a clinician in a time-intensive hospital-based practice, focusing particularly on youth and young adult psychiatry, and (separately) on psycho-oncology in adults and the elderly.
+He works primarily as a full-time clinician in a time-pressured hospital-based practice, focusing particularly on youth and young adult psychiatry, and (separately) on psycho-oncology in adults and the elderly.

-Dr. Lewis blogs for Psychology Today (he initially started out blogging for Sunnybrook in 2017).
-Prior to the 2018 publication of his book Finding Purpose in a Godless World he had published articles on a psychiatric understanding of belief and purpose in Skeptic magazine and The Human Prospect, and delivered presentations on these topics at the James Randi Educational Foundation’s TAM conference, Institute for Science and Human Values, and Canadian Association for Spiritual Care.
+Since 2018 Dr. Lewis has been blogging for Psychology Today (he initially started out blogging for Sunnybrook in 2017).
+Prior to the publication of his 2018 book Finding Purpose in a Godless World he had published articles on a psychiatric understanding of belief and purpose in Skeptic magazine and The Human Prospect, and delivered presentations on these topics at the James Randi Educational Foundation’s TAM conference, the Kurtz Institute for Science and Human Values and Canadian Association for Spiritual Care.
 Since 2018 he has published, presented and interviewed in a wide range of forums, while continuing his time-intensive full-time clinical practice.
 Many of those articles, presentations and interviews are available on this website under the Articles menu tab, Interviews tab, and Videos tab.

 Dr. Lewis helps people seeking meaning in the face of severe and tragic adversity, in addition to having extensive clinical experience with complex and subtle psychiatric and psychological conditions.
 His writing reflects his diverse interests, which include human rationality / irrationality, the formation of belief systems, the unreliability of intuition and subjective perception in shaping explanations and beliefs, the tendency to see patterns and intention in randomness, the neural basis of motivation and purposiveness, the physical and evolutionary basis of consciousness, and many other diverse topics pertaining to the human condition.